ormajollila/in.authd/readme.md

-# in.authd written in python
+# authd written in python

-I couldn't get in.authd work in centos 7 so I wrote my own.
+I couldn't get authd to work in centos 7 so I wrote my own.

 # Installation